-Anna Alemani is Managing Partner at Pinnacle ESG Services, helping asset managers integrate long-term sustainability into their value-creation proposition to investors.

-Anna's career in the financial industry started in 2006 at Standard & Poor's, where she was a Corporate Bond Rating Analyst covering the Energy sector.
-From 2011 to 2017 she worked as a Senior Credit Risk Analyst for Noble Group, managing due diligence, risk assessment & credit underwriting for a portfolio of investments in Power & Gas and Renewable Energy sector.

-Anna holds a BA in Business Administration from Bocconi University in Milan and an MBA from Columbia Business School in New York.
+Anna Alemani is Managing Partner at Pinnacle ESG Services, helping asset managers integrate long-term sustainability into their valuecreation proposition to investors.
+Anna's career in the financial industry started in 2006 at Standard & Poor's, where she was a Corporate Bond Rating Analyst covering the Energy sector (including Oil & Gas and Metals & Mining).
+From 2011 she worked as a Senior Credit Risk Analyst for Noble Group, managing due diligence, risk assessment & credit underwriting for a portfolio of investments in Power & Gas and Renewable Energy.
+Anna holds a BA in Business Administration from Bocconi University in Milan, Italy and an MBA from Columbia Business School in New York.
 Anna also holds a certificate in ESG Investing from Columbia Business School.